makspll/bevy_mod_scripting/docs/src/Summary/controlling-script-bindings.md

 In order for a function to be callable by a script it must adhere to a few requirements:
 - Each argument must implement `FromScript`.
 - Each return type must implement `IntoScript`.
-- Each argument must also implement `GetInnerTypeDependencies`
+- Each argument must also implement `GetTypeDependencies`
-- Each return type must also implement `GetInnerTypeDependencies`
+- Each return type must also implement `GetTypeDependencies`

 The into/from requirements allow us to convert these types to `ScriptValue`'s, and each supported scripting language can then marshall these into the script.